Clean and jerk is one of the Olympic weightlifting exercises that is performed after the snatch at competitions.

 Olympic weightlifters perform the clean & jerk at competitions and try to lift the highest possible weight.

-Clean and jerk exercise is also very popular in crossfit training.
+Clean and jerk exercise is also very popular in fitness training.
 It often has different goals there.
 The most important is to increase workout tonnage and intensity.
-Clean and jerk crossfit sets are nearly the hardest due to high weight loads and technique requirements.
+Clean and jerk fitness sets are nearly the hardest due to high weight loads and technique requirements.
 If you read the general workout tonnage, you will see a huge number there.

 Clean and jerk weightlifting involves quads, glutes, spine extensors and trunk muscles, triceps, and delts.
 Therefore, it is crucial to distribute the load properly within a week.
 There should be a balance between intensive clean & jerk workouts and pulls and squats.
 If you fail this, your muscles won’t manage to recover and you will face overtraining.
 It will cease the progress and cause muscle pain and soreness, constant tiredness, sleep disorders, and central nervous system fatigue.